Black Hole States in Quantum Spin Chains: Thermalization

 One possible formulation of the Eigenvalue Thermalization Hypothesis (ETH) posits that time averages in a sufficiently generic state thermalize \cite{Rigol:2012yjf,DAlessio:2015qtq,Alishahiha:2025rdg}:

 The time average, in absence of accidental degeneracies, reduces to the statistical average in the diagonal ensemble:

 Of course the diagonal ensemble does not literally coincide with the grand-canonical one, but course-graining in the infinite-volume limit converts, it is believed, one to the other provided the initial state $\left|\Psi \right\rangle$ is sufficiently generic \cite{rigol2008thermalization}.
 The grand-canonical ensemble of an integrable model contains infinitely many chemical potentials, one for each conserved charge, and ETH does not imply such a remarkable reduction in the degrees of freedom as for chaotic systems.
-Surprisingly, the black-hole state seems to thermalize without any dependence on the higher conserved charges, not even on the Hamiltonian itself.
+Surprisingly, the black-hole state seems to thermalize without any dependence on the higher conserved charges, not even on the Hamiltonian itself, and moreover this happens for integrable as well as non-integrable Hamiltonians.

-We find evidence for the course-grained density matrix of the diagonal ensemble being the projector onto the singlet subspace:
+We will compare the diagonal ensemble with the infinite-temperature one.
+The density matrix of the latter is the projector onto the singlet subspace:

 where $dg$ is the Haar measure on the $SU(2)$ group manifold.
-In this sense the black-hole state thermalizes at infinite temperature.
-The density matrix then is the unit operator but the black-hole state lies in the singlet subspace and therefore the density matrix is a projector.
+The black-hole state obviously cannot cover the whole Hilbert space of the spin chain, having overlap only with singlet eigenstates.

-To probe the diagonal ensemble of the black-hole state we study the emptiness formation probability (EFP) \cite{Korepin:1994ui}:
+To probe the diagonal ensemble we study the emptiness formation probability (EFP) \cite{Korepin:1994ui}:

-that measures a chance of finding $n$ consecutive spins in the up state.
-The expectation value of EFP decays exponentially with the length of the string: $\left\langle P(n)\right\rangle\sim \,{\rm e}\,^{-f n}$ where the exponent is the free energy density \cite{Boos:2001cd,Boos:2002gu,Abanov:2002wm}.
+that projects $n$ consecutive spins onto the up state.
+The expectation value of EFP decays exponentially with the length of the string: $\left\langle P(n)\right\rangle\sim \,{\rm e}\,^{-f n}$ with the exponent given by the free energy density \cite{Boos:2001cd,Boos:2002gu,Abanov:2002wm}.
 The latter is temperature-dependent, making EFP an ideal probe of thermalization.

 It is easy to calculate the EFP in the infinite-temperature ensemble (\ref{beta=0-ensemble}).
 In the parametrization $g=n_0+i\sigma ^in_i$ with a unit four-vector $n_\mu $ the group integrals become averages over the round three-dimensional sphere, for instance: